isl-org/Open3D/docs/tutorial/docker/docker-test.rst

 **build.sh**

-This script will build a single Open3D docker image based on the Ubuntu version, bundle type and python version.
+This script will build a single Open3D docker image based on the Ubuntu version, bundle type and Python version.

 **build-all.sh**